 To measure read speed, I used my MSI Creator Z16 laptop (Intel Core i9, Geforce RTX 3060, USB3.2 Gen2 ports).
 For the connection between the card and the laptop, I used Exascend USB 3.2 Gen 2 Dual-Slot Readers (CFExpress B and SD cards) and Lexar Professional XQD 2.0 USB 3.0.
 For testing I used the EaseUS DiskMark application.
 Again, I took 5 measurements and then averaged the results.

 I did not test the cards’ ability to resist overheating, nor did I measure their speed as a function of temperature.
 This measurement would certainly be very interesting, but would require strictly standardized conditions, which are not easy to achieve.
-The original Nikon MC-CF660G CFexpress Type B or the Delkin Devices 325GB BLACK CFexpress Type B card are reported to give very good results in this respect.
-So if you plan to use the card primarily for video recording, you should consider this feature as well in addition to speed.
+The original Nikon MC-CF660G CFexpress Type B, the Delkin Devices 325GB BLACK CFexpress Type B or the ProGrade Digital 650GB CFexpress 2.0 Type B Cobalt cards are reported to give very good results in this respect.
+So, if you plan to use the card primarily for 8K raw video recording, you should consider this feature as well, in addition to speed.

 The Results